Journey of Pride: 4 Ways LGBTQ Family Travel is Different

 Consider the high percentage of coworkers who don’t want to hear about family stories or dates when they involve LGBTQ people, but think nothing of dating stories or family drama from cisgender, heterosexual colleagues, just to name one common and grating example.

-When LGBTQ travelers feel like they are not seen or are actively disrespected during check-in, the interaction sets a negative tone for the family holiday.
+When queer travelers feel like they are not seen or are actively disrespected during check-in, the interaction sets a negative tone for the family holiday.

 If hotels want to meet the needs of LGBTQ travelers, including families, it starts with proper training at the front desk.